Fatemeh-Zaeri/WIX1002-T-L/tut4 Fatemeh Zaeri.md

 }
 ```

-## Question 3

-Let's determine the values of each element of array marks step by step:
+3. Let's determine the values of each element of array marks step by step :-

 Initial array: `int[] marks = new int[5];` (all elements initialized to 0)